openshift/cluster-svcat-controller-manager-operator/README.md

 svcat-controller-manager              True        False         False     10m

 ```
-Review operator pod logs from the `openshift-svcat-controller-manager-operator` namespace to see details of the operator processing.
+Review operator pod logs from the `openshift-service-catalog-controller-manager-operator` namespace to see details of the operator processing.

 The operator deployment events will give you an overview of what it's done.
 Ensure its not looping & review the events:
 ```
-$ oc describe deployment openshift-svcat-controller-manager-operator -n openshift-svcat-controller-manager-operator
+$ oc describe deployment openshift-service-catalog-controller-manager-operator -n openshift-service-catalog-controller-manager-operator
 ```